 The First Epistle to the Corinthians

 Paul's missionary work in Europe started with difficulties.
 Acts chapter 16 tells how Paul and Silas were thrown in jail.
 Paul was forced to flee from Thessalonica and Berea with fear of death (Acts 17).
 In Athens, which was the cradle of civilization at that time, the Gospel was just laughed at.
-With these lessons still in his fresh memory, Paul travelled from Athens to Corinth, a notorious port city.
+With these lessons still fresh in his memory, Paul travelled from Athens to Corinth, a notorious port city.
 No wonder that he wrote to the Corinthians in this way:

 "And I was with you in weakness and in fear and much trembling"